Adaptive Mesh Methods on Compact Manifolds via Optimal Transport and Optimal Information Transport: Numerical Methods for Optimal Transport and Optimal Information Transport

 where $R$ is chosen to be strictly greater than the \textit{a priori} Lipschitz bound.
 After discretization, the Lipschitz bound imparts sufficient stability on the solution to prove overall uniform convergence of the discrete solution $u^h$ to the actual solution $u$, provided that we have constructed a consistent, monotone scheme.
 The equivalence of the solution of~\eqref{eq:modified} to~\eqref{eq:before} for the Optimal Transport case was presented in the manuscript~\cite{HT_OTonSphere}.
 Here we present the argument for the Poisson equation.

 First, we introduce the notion of a continuous viscosity solution, since the compactness arguments are very clean.
 The arguments for uniform convergence for elliptic PDE also are more naturally extended to weaker cases using the notion of viscosity solutions.
-Suppose we have the elliptic PDE operator

 \begin{definition}[Continuous Viscosity Solutions] An upper (lower) semicontinuous function $u: M \rightarrow \mathbb{R}$ is a viscosity sub-(super)- solution of the PDE~\eqref{eq:before} if for every $x_0 \in M$ and $\phi \in C^{\infty}(M)$ such that $u - \phi$ has a local maximum (minimum) at $x_0$ we have: